erikbos/gatekeeper/docs/dbadmin.md

 # Intro

-DBadmin provides the REST API to create, read, update, delete all entities of Gatekeeper's configuration database.
+DBadmin provides a REST API to create, read, update, delete entities of Gatekeeper's configuration database.

-For each entity there is a detailed API description available:
+For each entity a detailed API description is available:

 1. [listeners](docs/api/listener.md)
 2. [routes](docs/api/route.md)